 Overall, the record evidence leaves me with questions and doubts about Applicant's eligibility and suitability for a security clearance.
-I conclude Applicant did not mitigate the security concerns under Guideline H.
+I conclude he did not mitigate the drug involvement and substance misuse security concerns.

 Formal Findings

 Formal findings for or against Applicant on the allegations set forth in the SOR, as required by section E3.1.25 of Enclosure 3 of the Directive, are: